-We'd like to take this opportunity to share with you our programs and services for the new school year.Breakfast
+We'd like to share with you our programs and services for the new school year below.

-The POS system benefits you, your child, and the school in a number of practical ways.
+The Nutrikids Point-of Sale (POS) system benefits you, your child, and the school in a number of practical ways.
 We hope that you and your student will consider taking advantage of some of these convenient options.

-We will be using a computerized cash register system to ease the payment process for your child.
-Here’s how it will work:
+We use a computerized cash register system to ease the payment process for your child.
+Here’s how it works:

 - Funds are added to a personal myschoolbucks account using an unique student id provided to you by the school.
 For more information on myschoolbucks, click here.